 The first travel descriptions

-The Swedish historian and cartographer, the cathedral dean of Strängnäs Olaus Magnus Gothus was the first to introduce the far-off North to the Europeans.
+The Swedish historian and cartographer, the cathedral dean of Strängnäs Olaus Magnus Gothus were the first to introduce the far-off North to the Europeans.
 The Latin epos the History of the People of the North was published in 1555.

 Pierre-Louis Moreau de Maupertuis, on the orders of Ludvig XV, King of France, made an expedition to Lapland in 1736 – 1737, thus further enhancing the knowledge of the Sea Lapland region in Europe.
 His expedition entourage included astronomers and mathematicians, the purpose of the expedition being the geodetic survey of the earth; his results would be that the earth is flattened at the poles.